frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

+---
+title: Assembly Best Practices
+description: The best practices for inserting parts into assemblies and organizing them.
+---

 # Assembly Best Practices

 Assuming you have already named your parts and organized your work within the rest of the document, creating a well-organized assembly is very straightforward.